 TALLAHASSEE, Fla.
-(WTXL) — Negotiations are set to take place between Leon County Schools and the Leon Classroom Teachers Association over teacher salary increases.
+(WTXL) — Leon County Schools and the Leon Classroom Teachers Association did not reach an agreement Wednesday over using state funds for teacher salary increases.

 - That's after the District was called out by Florida's Education Commissioner for the slow rollout of state funds allocated for salary increases.